Grand Pussycat Cinema

 6 people favorited this theater

-Designed by Eugene DeRosa, this small newsreel theatre first opened in 1938.
+Designed by Eugene DeRosa, the Trans-Lux Broadway Theatre was a small newsreel theatre, first opened in 1936.
 The entrance was on the west side of Broadway, just below the intersection with 49th Street.
-By the mid-1950’s, television had made newsreel houses redundant, so the Trans-Lux Theatre switched to double features or whatever first-run bookings it could get.
+By the mid-1950’s, television had made newsreel houses redundant, so the Trans-Lux Broadway Theatre switched to double features or whatever first-run bookings it could get.

-The Trans-Lux West Theatre closed in the 1970’s, but re-opened in the 1980’s as the Grand Pussycat Cinema, with a spectacular neon frontage hiding its newsreel origin.
+The Trans-Lux West Theatre closed in the 1970’s, but had re-opened by 1981 as the Grand Pussycat Cinema, with a spectacular neon frontage hiding its newsreel origin.
 The Grand Pussycat Cinema was so successful that it spawned a copycat around the corner on 49th Street called the Kitty Kat Cinema, converted from a restaurant.